Baby Boomers to kids: Inheritance? Maybe not

 Most young, wealthy Americans believe it's important to pass money on to their heirs.
 They may be disappointed to learn that their parents don't feel the same way.

-In an annual survey of the wealthy released on Monday by U.S. Trust, a division of Bank of America Corp, three-quarters of wealthy adults under age 46 said it's a priority to leave money for their kids.
+In an annual survey of the wealthy released on Monday by U.S. Trust, a division of Bank of America Corp (BAC.N), three-quarters of wealthy adults under age 46 said it's a priority to leave money for their kids.

 But just 55 percent of Baby Boomers - those age 47 to 66 -said they share that sentiment.
 In fact, one of every three surveyed said they'd rather leave money to charity than to their kids.